 How to Choose Your Microblading Technician?

-The key to having an amazing 3D eyebrow embroidery experience is to do your research before choosing a technician, and making sure you are ready for the involved aftercare process.
+The key to having an amazing eyebrow microblading experience is to do your research before choosing a technician, and making sure you are ready for the involved aftercare process.
 When you search for your permanent makeup technician, make sure to look at their Instagram or website gallery for microblading before and after pictures.

 Make sure you like their personal style.
 Some cosmetic tattoo artists have a preference towards longer, bolder strokes, while another might prefer softer, shorter strokes.
 You might see one microblading gallery filled with precise, artificial looking eyebrows, while another will be filled with more natural looking eyebrows that will be a little messier.
 The beautiful thing about microblading is that there is no right or wrong style – it’s all up to personal preference.